mrsobakin/lrc-dl/README.md

 ## Configuration

-By default, lyrics-dl searches for the configuration file at `$XDG_CONFIG_HOME/lyrics-dl/config.toml`.
+By default, lrc-dl searches for the configuration file at `$XDG_CONFIG_HOME/lrc-dl/config.toml`.
 You can specify custom config location using `-c` flag.

 The configuration is using the TOML format.
 Global provider parameters (for example, services order) are defined under the `[providers]` section.